counternote/counternote/spec.md

 ### Start

 A __start__ is the first __phone__ or *linguistic onset* of a [word][word].
-All of these sounds are found in American English, but the letters `c`, `x`, and `q` have been reassigned to tʃ 'ch', ʃ 'sh', and the .
+All of these sounds are found in American English, but the letters `c`, `x`, and `q` have been reassigned to `tʃ` 'ch', `ʃ` 'sh', and the `ɑ˞` 'ar'.
 Because the American English 'r' is exceptionally weird, a trilled 'r' is also correct.
 Curiously, most languages have a 'ch' kind of sound, but way fewer have its voiced counterpart 'j', so if you have trouble, just say the 'ch' sound while keeping your vocal cords vibrating.
-A ʒ 'zh' consonant can be substituted.
+A `ʒ` 'zh' consonant can be substituted.

 The standard starting consonants with their points of articulation going from “high” to “low” (to the “neutral” glottal consonants) are as follows: